ruarim/RSampler/README.md

 # RSampler
- A sampler with the juce framework
+ A sampler with the JUCE framework